JonathanHarford/skvetchy/PRD.md

 The primary audience is **Svelte developers** who need to add drawing or annotation capabilities to their applications.
 **Example Use Cases:**

-* A collaborative whiteboard application.
-* An annotation tool for marking up images or documents.
-* A simple digital art or note-taking web app.
+* A simple digital art web app.
-* A signature pad within a form.

 ## **3\.
 Features & Requirements**